MCnu/vcfAnnotatorGRCh37/README.md

 - Depth of sequence coverage at the site of variation
 - Number of reads supporting the variant
-- Percentage of reads supporting the variant versus those supporting reference reads
+- Percentage of coverage reads supporting the variant
 - The gene of the variant (if applicable)
 - Type of variation (currently supports: substitution, deletion, insertion, deletion-insertion)
 - Effect of variation (missense, silent, intergenic, etc.)
-- The frequency of each alt allele (by region, as provided by hgvs, if available)
+- The frequency of each ALT allele (by region, as provided by hgvs, if available)

 ## How this code works